 Do I need to reserve a seat for my infant?

-Children up to two years old (24 months), are not required to have their own seat as these children may sit on an adult's lap.
 Only one lap child is allowed per adult.
-If one adult is traveling with more than one infant under two years of age, a seat will have to be purchased for the second infant.
+If one adult is traveling with more than one infant under 2 years of age, a seat will have to be purchased for each additional infant.

 What types of child restraint devices are allowed?

-Neither lap children nor infants in car seats are not allowed in an exit row.
-In fact, all passengers in an exit row must be at least 12 years of age.
+Federal Aviation Administration regulations state that no lap children or infant seats are allowed in an Exit Row and that all passengers in an Exit Row must be at least 15 years of age.
 In addition, infant seats are not allowed in the row directly in front of or directly behind an exit.